konzuk/VehiclesTrackingAPI/README.md

 ### Database
 - Entity Framework Core in-memory (No need additional Set Up)
 - Can change to Entity Framework Core SQLServer for production `Microsoft.EntityFrameworkCore.SqlServer`
+	- Update connection string in `appsettings.json`
+	- `add-migration InitDatabase` Create class for migration to database
+	- `update-database`Apply change to database.
 - Can also change to Entity Framework Core Cosmos DB for production `Microsoft.EntityFrameworkCore.Cosmos`